 As much as we would love it, we don’t have time to consume all running books the world has ever produced.
 That’s why I’ve come up with five of the best running books and I invite you to learn more about them.

-My name is Louie Luc and I’m an avid runner and ultrarunner.
-I personally reviewed and discussed these books with fellow runners and bloggers to make sure you would only get the best of the best.
+I have personally reviewed and discussed these books with fellow runners and bloggers to make sure you would only get the best of the best.

 From a more philosophical approach to a more biological one and going through several other kinds of perspectives, this list combines excellent works from the minds of both writers and runners.